Holidays Calendar for October 29, 2016

 • 1929 The New York Stock Exchange crashed, ending the Great Bull Market of the 1920s.
 This day is known as Black Tuesday and the first day of the Great Depression.

-• 1920 Born: Baruj Benacerraf, American immunologist, known for discover of the major histocompatibility complex genes which encode cell surface protein molecules important for the immune system's distinction between self and non-self.
-This work brought him the Nobel Prize in Physiology or Medicine in 1980, that he shared with colleagues Jean Dausset and George Davis Snell.
+• 1920 Born: Baruj Benacerraf, Venezuelan-American immunologist, who shared the 1980 Nobel Prize in Physiology or Medicine with Jean Dausset and George Davis Snell.

-• 1891 Born: Fanny Brice, American actress and singer, known as the creator and star of the radio-comedy The Baby Snooks Show.
-Her biography became the basis of the musical Funny Girl, in which Brice was portrayed by Barbara Streisand.
+• 1891 Born: Fanny Brice, American actress and singer, known as the creator and star of the radio comedy The Baby Snooks Show.
+Her biography became the basis of the musical Funny Girl, in which Brice was portrayed by Barbra Streisand.

 • 1882 Born: Jean Giraudoux, French author and playwright, considered to be one of the most important French dramatists of the period between World War I and World War II.

-• 1877 Died: Nathan Bedford Forrest, American general during the American Civil War.
-He served as the first Grand Wizard (head of movement) of the Ku Klux Klan, but later distanced himself from it.
+• 1877 Died: Nathan Bedford Forrest, Confederate States Army general during the American Civil War.
+He served as the first Grand Wizard of the Ku Klux Klan, but later distanced himself from the movement.

-• 1863 18 countries met in Geneva and agreed to form the International Committee of the Red Cross.
+• 1863 Representatives of eighteen countries met in Geneva and agreed to form the International Committee of the Red Cross.

 • 1856 Born: Jacques Curie, French physicist and mineralogist.
-Along with his younger brother Pierre Currie he discovered some of the mechanisms of piezoelectricity.
+Along with his younger brother, Pierre Currie, he discovered some of the mechanisms behind piezoelectricity.